trust-mfn-berlin/animals-as-objects/vault/material.radiolaria.md

 In addition, their tests, with their complex, delicate, and geometrical translucent structures, have captured not only scientists' interest, but also the imagination of artists, architects, and mathematicians.
 Tracing the transformations of their geometries in the fossil record, radiolarians have been one of the first microbial groups to be organised in a natural system that attempted to see evolutionary change in their diversity of forms by German naturalist Ernst Haeckel.

 **Because of their small size, resistance, and abundance, as well as their variety, radiolarian tests have been used extensively, in particular after the 1950s, to study geology and oceanography: their impressive fossil record (reaching back to the Cambrian, 500 million years ago) makes them important diagnostic fossils.** As such they are used in [[material.biostratigraphy]], to date geological samples.
-Some species, in particular, can provide important environmental data, and are used in planetary sciences as proxies and markers of ancient climates, like in the case of [[story.cycladophora davisiana]].
+Some species, in particular, can provide important environmental data, and are used in planetary sciences as proxies and markers of ancient climates, like in the case of [[story.cycladophora-davisiana]].
 Furthermore, thanks to their small size, they can be extracted and analyzed from the cutting of a geological drill, making them easy to use, cheap, and efficient. **For these reasons they are not only central in paleoclimatology and paleo-oceanography, but also in applied geological sciences, being used, for example, in prospecting for [[material.fossil fuels]] and the extractive industry writ large.**

 :::DE:::